dverbytskyi/Python-way/README.md

 # Python-way
-Tasks / Exercises / and more on Python
+Tasks / Exercises / Challenges / and more on Python